WhiteGobo/collectionforstrickkram/docs/source/howto/linetypes.rst

 Identify Strickgraph as plainknit
 ---------------------------------

-Use this function: :py:function:`isplain<createcloth.plainknit.method_isplain.isplain_strickgraph>` for identification.
+Use this function: :py:func:`isplain<createcloth.plainknit.method_isplain.isplain_strickgraph>` for identification.

 Create Strickgraph from Linetypes